gmbecker/contributing_to_r_lesson/README.md

 ## Zoom

-The tutorial - like all of the live aspects of the useR!2021 virtual conference - will take place on **Zoom**.
+The tutorial - like all of the live aspects of the useR!
+2021 virtual conference - will take place on **Zoom**.
 Unlike most sessions in the conference, the tutorial will be a zoom meeting, not a webinar.
 As such it cannot be attended via web browser. **Please ensure you have